How to Run a Site Audit of Your Website

 Go to the Site Profiler page app.seobase.com/site-profiler or, tap on the "Site Profiler" menu element, or select the "Site Profiler" from the dashboard within the website.

 Enter your domain or URL in the search input field.

 Click the "Analyse" button or tap the "Enter" button on the keyboard to run your website audit.
 The Analysis will take up to 30 minutes to be completed.

 "Show Overview" is rendered next to the appropriate block when the report is ready.

 Press the "Show Overview" below to see your website auditing report.

 To use the Site Profiler tool in the Project Dashboard mode, you can create a Project by importing your website data from Google Search Console or manually adding your data.
 Read How to Create a Project for more information.

 The overview of your site audit report allows you to be aware of your website's technical SEO issues in detail.
 You will find the following:

-In the site audit overview report, you can see the list of discovered issues - their description, difficulty, impact, and the number of pages where the issue was discovered and the button "View Details."
-Click on the button shows the list of pages where the issue was found.
+The site audit overview report shows the list of discovered issues - their description, difficulty, impact, the number of pages where the issue was discovered, and the button "View Details."
+Click the button to show the list of pages where the issue was found.

 To ignore unwanted ones, do the following steps: